 To be a pilot, you need at least 1,000 hours of pilot in command time in jet airplanes.
 It also helps to be a test pilot.
 Because it’s easiest to get this experience in the U.S. military, many astronauts who are pilots have a military background.
 Pilots must also pass a difficult exam...

-Learn more about being an Oceanographer in today's What I Want To Be!
+Learn more about becoming an Astronaut in today's What I Want To Be.